satuelisa/StatisticalLearning/README.md

-Now we can find for a given `x` the `k` known data points nearest to it and store the corresponding labels `y`; we have to consider all of the labelled data by turn and remember which `k` were the closest ones, which I will do in a simple for loop for clarity instead of attempting to iterate over a matrix.
+Now we can find for a given `x` the `k` known data points nearest to it and store the corresponding labels `y`; we have to consider all of the labeled data by turn and remember which `k` were the closest ones, which I will do in a simple for loop for clarity instead of attempting to iterate over a matrix.